devalot/webdev/content/js/hoisting.md

   - Variables `a` and `d` are global

   - There are two independent local variables named `c`

-  - Variable `bar` is a local variable containing a function

   - Variables `b`, `e`, and `f` are local to their respective functions